 Read more about monocarpic succulents and their death bloom here: Monocarpic Succulents: The Ultimate Guide to Growing and Caring for These Unique Plants and 4 Ways You Might Be Able to Save Yours From a Death Bloom

-When Aeoniums Go Dormant
+What Happens When Aeoniums Go Dormant?

 Like many other types of succulents, these plants may go dormant during periods of stress or unfavorable growing conditions.
 Dormancy is a natural process that allows plants to conserve energy and resources when conditions are not optimal for growth.